mohittalwar23/camvisiotech-mk-1/README.md

 ## **4. Running the Surveillance Bot**

+### 4.0 Setting Environment Variables
+Use [the .env template](./env_template.txt) to create a .env file with neccessary environment variables.

 ### 4.1 Flask Web App

 The Flask web application serves the video feed and provides an interface for monitoring the camera and receiving alerts.
 To start the web app, run: